bajorekp/rspec-watcher/README.md

 It waits and runs affected tests in background with Pry console in foreground.
 Console allows for easy code debugging on the fly.

+The repository is not a gem but it simply contains a single script you can copy and use it for your own project.

+## Setup

+1. Copy `bin/rspec-watcher` to _bin_ directory in your project
+1. Set `BOOT_FILE` for path to file which boots but don't start the application
+1. Change `APP_LOADER` to the constant which points to your setup `Zeitwerk::Loader`
+1. Make sure that `loader.enable_reloading` has been executed before `loader.setup`
+1. Run with `bin/rspec-watcher`

 ## Options

 ```